sackn/diffeq/series.md

   Diverges by nth term test.
 </details>

-**Problem 6:** Determine if the following series diverge or if it is indeterminate under the nth term test:
+**Problem 6:** Determine if the following series diverges or if it is indeterminate under the nth term test:

 $$\sum_{n=0}^{\infty} \frac{2^n}{n!}$$